 My family is cleaning out the toy box as part of the Less Waste Challenge.
 We are sending in broken toys for recycling with a free UPS shipping label we got from Tom’s of Maine.
 You can get one, too.
 See my blog post: What To Do With Unwanted, Used and Broken Toys for more details.

-Comment below and let me know, what are some ways your family can reduce a pound of waste this week?
+Comment below and let me know if you give this upcycled plastic bottle craft a try.
 Do you recycle your plastic bottles?
 What about recycling cardboard, glass and paper?